sympy/sympy/doc/src/modules/solvers/solveset.rst

  * The Final solution set obtained is taken intersection with the input domain, and the resultant solution is returned.

+..
+It is not necessary that you give all the steps involved you just need to
+.. give a general overview

 How do we manipulate and return an infinite solution?
 -----------------------------------------------------
+.. solution -> solutions probably

+..
+You should explain  ImageSet, Intergers and other set classes in the set
+.. question above

  * In Real Domain, we use our `ImageSet` class in the sets module to return infinite solutions. `ImageSet` is an Image of a set under